neuvector/circleci-orb/README.md

           medium_vul_to_fail: 3
 ```

-####c.
+#### c.
 Scan an image from a CircleCI build job

 The boolean parameter scan_local_image is an indicator to scan the image on the same host.
-Set it to be true
+Set it to true.

-The image_tar_file is the tar archive that stores the to-be-scanned image
+The image_tar_file is the tar archive where the image to be scanned is stored.

-The path is the absolute path to save the tar archive file
+The path is the directory where the tar archive file is stored.

-The image_name is the name of to-be-scanned image
+The image_name is the name of the image to be scanned.

-The image_tag is the tag name to-be-scanned image
+The image_tag is the tag name of the image to be scanned.

 ```
 version: 2.1